 The most memorable sights are Alexander Nevsky Cathedral and the city center, which contains the remains of ancient Serdica.

-But we spent most of our time in the modern beach resorts swimming in the black sea, meeting new friends from all over Europe, and trying the local bread and snacks.
+But we spent most of our time in the modern beach resorts, swimming in the Black Sea, meeting new friends from all over Europe, and trying the local bread and snacks.
 We even watched an American movie dubbed in Bulgarian at an open-air theater.

 In Varna, I also met Nikolaj, a teenage boy training to be a tourist ambassador.
-He knew a little English, so did I. We fumbled through English and gestures to learn where to refill our propane tanks – and about life in Bulgaria.
+He knew a little English, and so did I. We fumbled through English and gestures to learn where to refill our propane tanks – and about life in Bulgaria.